devOnyx-01/DeWordle/README.md

 # DeWordle

-DeWordle is a decentralized, blockchain-based word-guessing game built on the StarkNet ecosystem.
+DeWordle is a decentralized, blockchain-based word-guessing game built on the Stellar ecosystem.
 It merges the fun and challenge of Wordle with the transparency and security of blockchain technology.

 ## Features

 - **Daily Decentralized Word Challenges**: A new word is generated every day and stored securely on-chain.
 - **Transparent Gameplay**: Game logic is stored on the blockchain, ensuring fair and verifiable outcomes.
-- **Wallet Integration**: Compatible with StarkNet wallets like Argent X for gameplay interactions.
+- **Wallet Integration**: Compatible with Stellar wallets like Argent X for gameplay interactions.
 - **On-Chain Rewards**: Players earn tokens or NFTs for successful guesses or streaks.
 - **Leaderboards**: Track top players with a decentralized leaderboard.